 - Allowing you to donate money or other assets to a charity while still providing income for yourself or your beneficiaries;

-- Pooling together the assets of many different investors, which can provide a higher rate of return than some other types of annuity trusts;
+- Pooling together the assets of many different investors can provide a higher rate of return than some other types of annuity trusts;

-- Providing tax benefits for the grantor or beneficiary.
+- We are providing tax benefits for the grantor or beneficiary.

 Annuity trusts can be a great way to provide financial security for yourself or your loved ones.
 If you’re interested in learning more about annuity trusts, please don’t hesitate to contact us.
-We would be happy to provide you with a free quote and answer any of your questions.
+We would happily provide a free quote and answer any of your questions.
 Thank you for reading!